mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-15.md

 A Web API (short for Web Application Programming Interface) is a set of browser-provided functionalities that allow JavaScript to interact with features outside of the JavaScript engine itself.
 In simple terms, Web APIs act as a bridge between JavaScript and the browser’s built-in capabilities, such as -

-**Timers**: Functions like setTimeout() and setInterval() that let you run code after a specific delay or repeatedly at a set interval.
+**Timers**: Functions like setTimeout() and setInterval() that let you run code 'after a specific delay' or 'repeatedly at a set interval.'

 **DOM Manipulation**: Methods like document.querySelector() and addEventListener() that let you access, change, or interact with elements on a webpage.

 **Fetch API**: A way to make HTTP requests to get data from servers or send data to them.

-**Local Storage & Session Storage**: Browser-based storage that lets you save and retrieve data on the client side, even after refreshing the page (local storage) or during a single session (session storage).
+**Local Storage & Session Storage**: Local Storage keeps data even after a page refresh or browser restart, while Session Storage keeps data only for the current tab session.

-**Geolocation API**: Lets you get the geographical location of the user, like latitude and longitude.
+**Geolocation API**: Lets you get the geographical location of the user, like latitude & longitude.

-**Bluetooth API**: Allows your web app to discover and connect to nearby Bluetooth devices.
+**Bluetooth API**: Allows your web app to 'discover & connect' to nearby Bluetooth devices.

-**Canvas API**: Lets you draw and render graphics, images, and animations directly on the webpage using an HTML canvas element.
+**Canvas API**: Lets you draw and render graphics, images, and animations directly on the webpage using 'an HTML canvas element.'

 **WebSockets**: Enables real-time, two-way communication between the browser and a server, useful for live chat apps or data updates.

 **Notification API**: Allows the browser to display desktop notifications to the user.

-**Console API**: A Web API that provides methods to print messages and log information to the browser’s console.
+**Console API**: A Web API that provides methods to print messages and log information to the browser's console.

 None of the following are part of JavaScript itself!
 These are additional superpowers that the browser provides.
-The browser grants the JavaScript call stack access to these features.
+The browser grants the 'JavaScript call stack' access to these features.

 ![Event Loop 2 Demo](../assets/eventloop2.jpg)